MaxGruebmeyer/info1-sweeper/README.md

 Just run `task build` to build src to `./bin`.
 This also creates the executable `./bin/minesweeper.out`, which you can use to run the program.

+Optionally you can pass the following parameters to `task build`:

+- OUTPUT_FOLDER: The folder to build to.
+Falls back to the $OUTPUT_FOLDER environment variable or 'bin' if no environment variable is set.
+- CFLAGS: The compiler flags to use.
+Falls back to the $CFLAGS environment variable or '-Wall -Wextra -ansi -pedantic' if no environment variable is set.

+Provide them in the following way: `task build OUTPUT_FOLDER='my-output-folder' CFLAGS='-ansi'`

 #### Open Taskfile Todos

 - TODO (GM): Implement one overarching build task?